cds-snc/gcds-docs/src/en/roadmap.md

 ## Collaboration and support channels
 Check out our [Get involved page]({{ links.getInvolved }}) to learn about what we're working on and how you can contribute.
 Visit our <gcds-link external href="{{ links.githubCompsIssues }}">GitHub repo</gcds-link> to report an issue or make a suggestion.

+## Product Roadmap Disclaimer: Change is Expected
+The product roadmap is a living document, subject to change based on shifting priorities, resource availability, and unforeseen dependencies.
+Any item that has not yet started may be reprioritized or replaced by a higher-value initiative.
+Items currently in progress may encounter delays as we navigate challenges and learn along the way.

+We share this roadmap to foster transparency, encourage collaboration, and align with our stakeholders.
+Your feedback and contributions are always welcome as we refine our path forward.